7 Different Types Of Liars And How To Deal With Them

 There are many different ways of dealing with liars.
 The best thing you can do is not react aggressively or with anger – although this is easier said than done and is incredibly difficult.

 The liar is expecting an explosive reaction from you anyway and will use this as a diversion and turn the entire situation against you.
 Be aware that their version of events is likely false.
 The best way to deal with liars is to firmly but politely confront them and assert that you are aware of the truth and won’t stand their insincerity.
 Set clear boundaries regarding honesty for your future interactions.
 Use ‘I’ statements to express how their consistent lies affect you mentally and that they break your trust.
-This way you can motivate them to engage in open and honest conversations with you in the future.
+This way you can motivate them to engage in open and honest conversations with you in the future and build a deeper emotional connection.
 However, if you see that the person has no good intentions, get out of the toxic situation.

 If you find out that someone has told what they call a ‘white lie, and the lie doesn’t really harm anyone, it is probably best to let it go.
 You may hint it to the person that you are aware of the truth and are letting it go this one time, else this may become a habit.
 Always letting go of white lies can cause issues with trust and intimacy, so you need to deal with it.